Sakura and Snow

 "That's good."

 A small, awkward silence fell between them.
-It spread slowly, and Subaru didn't know what to say to break it...he didn't know what he /could/ say.
-Still staring at Seishirou in hopeless fascination, he watched the other's gaze wander restlessly back to the closet, return to the top of the dresser, and then finally light upon the writing box.
+It dragged on, and Subaru didn't know what to say to break it--didn't know what he could say.
+Still staring at Seishirou in hopeless fascination, he watched the other's gaze wander restlessly back to the closet, return to the top of the dresser, and finally light upon the writing box.
 Seishirou reached out idly, almost distractedly, and ran a finger along the box's edge.
-As he began to lift the lid, the pressure of confusion and discomfort, of seeing Seishirou cross that boundary as if Subaru weren't even present, suddenly became too much.
-Stepping up to the dresser, Subaru slapped his hand down sharply on top of the box--
+As he began to lift the lid, the pressure of confusion and discomfort, of seeing him cross that boundary as if Subaru weren't even present, suddenly became too much.
+Stepping up to the dresser, Subaru slapped his hand down on top of the box.

 In that instant, the world stopped all over again for Subaru.